-• SGI ProPack 4 SP3 sn2 or rtgfx kernel on Altix systems.
+• SGI ProPack 5 SP 2 default kernel on Altix ia64 systems.

-Note: On SGI Altix systems, CXFS supports either a server-capable administration node containing the cluster administration daemons (fs2d, crsd, cad, and cmond), the CXFS control daemon (clconfd), and the cluster database or a client-only node containing the cxfs_client daemon.
+Note: On SGI ProPack nodes, CXFS supports either a server-capable administration node containing the cluster administration daemons (fs2d, crsd, cad, and cmond), the CXFS control daemon (clconfd), and the cluster database or a client-only node containing the cxfs\client daemon.
 The software you install on a node determines the node type.
+For more information about using SGI ProPack 5 SP 2 as a server-capable node, see the CXFS Administration Guide for SGI InfiniteStorage.